280 pages | 6 x 9

 Goulet aims to revise critical views on the modern novel in a number of ways.
 For instance, although many literary studies focus on the impact of cinema, photography, and painting, Optiques asserts the materialist bases of realism by establishing a genealogy of popular fictional genres as fundamentally optical, that is, as articulated according to bodily notions of sight.

 With its chronological and interdisciplinary scope, Optiques stands to contribute an important chapter to the study of literary modernity in its scientific context.

-Andrea Goulet teaches French at the University of Illinois, Urbana-Champaign.
+Andrea Goulet is Professor of French at the University of Pennsylvania.